jfalconbarroso/BAYES-LOSVD/docs/source/download_installation.rst

 """""""""""""""""""""""

 The code requires the following Python packages to be installed in the system.
-Most of these packages should be readily avaialble with the standard conda installation, but otherwise use 'conda install' to install them.
-Independent installations using 'pip' should also work.

 +--------------+-----------+
 | Package      | Version   |